 Form 16 is the basic document which is used by salaried to fill income tax form.
 Though the government was thoughtful enough to bring Form 16 in alignment with reporting requirements of revised income tax form, it was definitely not mindful of the timing.
 To generate Form 16, companies have to file TDS returns, the due date for which is 31st May.
 With hardly any time left for filing the TDS returns, how are the companies, HRs, individuals going to speed up?
 Companies across the country have to collect data which it had not earlier.
 Consider the examples below:

 Example 1: New form 16 requires a salary from the previous employer to be reported.
-A current employer has to now obtain details from employee and include it in Form 16.
+A current employer has to now obtain details from employee and includes it in Form 16.
 Exhaustive information on various allowances and deductions clause wise is required.
 The employee may not know and not be able to give clause wise data to the current employer.

 In the event of an employee not having the information readily available and employer filing the returns with incomplete details, yet again the problem of data mismatch will crop up because Form 16 will not reflect necessary details to fill ITR -1.
 Though the employee has the option of obtaining Form 16 from the previous employer, it is easier said than done.
 It is again, the employee who has to shuttle between previous and current employer to get Form 16 fixed.
-It may not always be easy for the employee to contact HRs of previous employment and get them onboard to issue Form 16.
+It may not always be easy for the employee to contact HRs of previous employment and get them on board to issue Form 16.

 Example 2: On the other end, HRs may also face challenges to provide proper input in case of employees who have left.
 Now, it is mandatory to provide PAN of the landlord and PAN of the housing loan lender in the TDS return.
 What if the HRs had not obtained it earlier?
 Would it easy for HRs to get PAN from their ex-employees?
 Not necessarily.